Charity (play): Act I: A pretty boudoir in Mrs. Van Brugh's country-house

 Fred Smailey and Eve Van Brugh are making plans for a school feast.
 Fred is a very grave person, objecting to the frivolous entertainments being planned by Eve, but they are in love, and, despite her teasing and ignoring his chides, they get along quite well.
 Fred doesn't think Eve's mother cares much for him, although she agreed to their engagement.

 Edward "Ted" Athelney, Eve's "amateur brother" arrives, and Fred claims that Eve isn't at home, to her confusion.
 Fred sees Ted as a potential rival – an amateur brother can so easily slip into something more – and manages to convince Eve to be less affectionate towards Ted.
-On learning of her impending marriage, Ted realises that he was in love with Eve, but he tries to hide it.
+On learning of her impending marriage, Ted realises that he is in love with Eve, but he tries to hide it.
 After Fred and Eve leave, he admits it to Eve's mother, but he cares too much about Eve to let her know, now that she's engaged to be married.

 Dr. Athelney appears to thank Mrs. Van Brugh for a favour, and she asks his advice about what to settle on Eve, as Fred's father intends to do nothing, claiming that all his money is tied up.
 In the course of conversation, Mrs. Van Brugh's husband's first wife is mentioned, but the discussion is interrupted by servants dragging in Ruth Tredgett, a tramp who was caught trying to steal from them.
 She arrogantly admits to the theft, and Dr. Athelney condemns her.
 Mrs. Van Brugh, however, plans to reform her, having learned Ruth's history: born into poverty, raised among thieves, falling victim to a "psalm-singing villain" who had his way with her then abandoned her.
 Athelney's moralistic arguments fail in the face of this history, and he admits that her life was "what God knows it couldn't well have helped being under the circumstances."
 Mrs. Van Brugh promises to do everything in her power to help Ruth out of criminality, and Ruth, stunned, agrees to it.